Know when to buy, switch, or wait on your AI tool stack.

 Gemini does.
 Its main advantage is not just the model, but the fact that the rollout, billing surface, and day-to-day usage can stay inside Google tools the team already uses.

-If you care most about a specialist coding and reasoning seat, Claude is usually the cleaner answer.
-If the team wants coding help inside a broader Google productivity stack, Gemini can still be the better operational choice.
+If you care most about a specialist coding and reasoning seat, Claude is usually the clearer answer.
+If the team wants coding help inside a Google productivity stack, Gemini can still be the better operational choice.

 At the model layer they are effectively tied today.
-Gemini 3.1 Pro is documented at 1M context, and Claude Opus 4.6 and Sonnet 4.6 also support 1M on the Claude Platform.
+Gemini 3.1 Pro is documented at 1M context, and Claude Fable 5, Opus 4.8, and Sonnet 5 also support 1M on the Claude Platform, while Haiku 4.5 is the faster 200K option.

-Claude currently centers on Sonnet 4.6, with Opus 4.6 and Haiku 4.5 covering the premium and lower-cost ends.
+Claude currently spans Fable 5 for the highest-capability tier, Opus 4.8 for complex agentic coding and enterprise work, Sonnet 5 as the balanced default, and Haiku 4.5 for lower-cost fast work.
 Gemini currently spans Gemini 3.1 Pro, Gemini 3 Flash, and Gemini 3.1 Flash-Lite, with Google AI Plus, Pro, and Ultra advertising different levels of Gemini 3.1 Pro access.

 Yes.
 Claude can cover the smaller expert group that cares most about answer quality, while Gemini can cover the wider Google-native collaboration layer.